 - Back up your home-based PC/laptop devices – be it to a portable hard-drive or to a cloud-based server…just in case!

 - If you are unable to reduce the number of electronic devices you want to take away with you, try opting for just 1 space-saving charger device that can be used for several things – iPod, iPhone, smartphone, MP3, camera, laptop, iPad, etc. Argos sell a handy one for under £50 with international socket adaptors and they certainly save on limited space!

 Kids – the little poeple who attract an enormous amount of ‘essential’ stuff!

 - Firstly limit children to fitting their toys, books, games, etc into their own piece of hand-luggage (or section of a case).
-The Trunki is great as it doubles up as a case AND a pull-along for tired feet and this special edition Team GB Trunki is so cute!
+The Trunki is great as it doubles up as a case AND a pull-along for tired feet and they are so cute!

 - Let them identify their most precious items that they just can’t be without, then do a bit of editing down just before you travel.
 My motto to my own children is “if you can carry it, you can take it, but YOU have to carry it.”
 That tends to get the message across, and 12 books soon become 8!